THE VOLUNTEER APPLICATION FOR 2018 CLINICS WILL BE AVAILABLE ON THE FOLLOWING SCHEDULE:

 ----- IMPORTANT INFORMATION -----

 Before applying, be sure to read the entire Volunteer Information section of this site and review the Trip Details page for each trip you are applying for.
+Some clinics have different volunteer requirements and opportunities that you should be aware of prior to applying.

 For registration information and application see the Volunteer Application page.